fransay/dsa/algorithms/fundamentals/README.md

 ### Binary Search
 Don't think much, reduce the search space of the array by half at each time a search comparison is made,that is all, you've made yourself the binary search algorithm.
-The binary search algorithm is an efficient search yet simple to implement.
+The binary search algorithm is efficient and effective yet simple to implement.
 **Big OH: Log(N)**